Backup Management

 For example:

-• Monitor the progress.
-After the mbstream command is complete, execute the following command:
+• You can continue to monitor the progress in the original session.
+After the mbstream command is complete, run the following command:

 • Look up the maximum size limit for the tablespace file from the last time the backup was taken:

-• Copy or write down the output exactly as it appears, because you will need it in a later step.
+• Copy or write down the output exactly as it appears.
+You will need this output in a later step.
 For example:

 innodb_data_file_path=ibdata1:354M;ibdata2:500M:autoextend:max:8925M